riedyw/PoshFunctions/Docs/ConvertFrom-DateTime.md

 ### EXAMPLE 5
 ```
-"3/15/2018 12:00:00 PM" | ConvertFrom-DateTime -UTC
+'3/15/2018 12:00:00 PM' | ConvertFrom-DateTime -UTC
 ```

-Assuming a timezone of "Eastern Time" and a culture of "en-US" this would return the string 20180315160000.000000+000
+Assuming a timezone of 'Eastern Time' and a culture of 'en-US' this would return the string 20180315160000.000000+000

 ## PARAMETERS